 “Now I’ve got this,” she gestured with her left hand at the metal prosthesis that had replaced most of her right shoulder joint and whole arm.
 Her left hand moved the sheets down enough to show her new arm’s fully articulated, very human looking hand despite it being made of metals and carbon fiber.
 She willed it to ball into a fist just like she would her old flesh and blood one.

 The younger woman winced in pain as she relaxed the hand once more.
-“The physical therapy and learning to use the new arm has been taxing to say the least.
+“The physical therapy along with learning to use the new arm has been taxing to say the least.
 The doctors are amazed that I’ve come as far as I have, but they’re afraid I’m pushing myself too much.
 They say that once the nerves calm down from being directly connected the fire in my shoulder should ease and I should have full range of motion a week after that.
 Then it’s just a matter of strengthening the area around where they attached it.

 “At least it’s the same shape, size and weight as my old arm so that’s a relief.
 All-in-all, they’re projecting a month for full rehab, even with nanomachines helping to repair the shoulder.
 After all that I should have about two or three times the strength of my old arm.”